Editor's Overall Rating?

 Why This Patio Handle Security Beats The Rest

-It does exactly what it’s supposed to, is easy to use and beats all the other products that are available in the patio door, locksmith and security section.
-There’s really nothing else to say.
+It does what it’s supposed to; is easy to use and beats all the other products that are available in the patio door, locksmith and security section.
+There’s nothing further to say.

-Oh, wait a minute, there is one more thing to add: It is also police approved.
-It has the distinction of being the only patio door handle lock of receiving the Secured by Design commendation by the Police Force and Crime Prevention units.
+Oh, wait a minute.
+There is one more thing to add: it’s police approved.
+This means that it has the distinction of being the only patio door handle lock of receiving the Secured by Design commendation by the Police Force and Crime Prevention units.

 How Does The PatLock Work?

-This product was introduced to combat the tactic known as lock snapping described above.
-This means that even if the cylinder locks are broken, the product will make sure the handles cannot be adjusted from the outside.
+This product was introduced to combat the tactic known as lock snapping.
+This means that if the cylinder locks are broken, the product will make sure the handles cannot be adjusted from the outside.

 No matter what force is used, the handles will not come down.

-None of the levels or bolts will move as the handle is locked into place by the Patlock.
+None of the levels or bolts will move as the handle is locked into place.
 Even if the cylinder lock has been snapped, the only way to manoeuver the handles will be to open it from the inside.

-And how do you install it?
-You simply slip on the item over the current door handles i.e. it can be retrofitted on.
+You slip on the products over the current door handles, i.e., it is designed to be retrofitted.

-It was originally introduced in 2016 after being featured in Dragon’s Den.
+It was introduced in 2016 after being featured in Dragon’s Den.

-Since then, this product has been in high demand in both the USA, UK and Germany.
-It is a patented product and was designed by the inventor, Craig Knott, after he experienced some break-ins of his property whilst on holiday.
+Since then, this product has been in high demand in both the USA, UK, and Germany.
+It is a patented product designed by the inventor, Craig Knott, after he experienced some property break-ins while he was away on holiday.

-We have used this across some of our own properties and we offer an in-depth review so you can work out if this is something could improve your home security.
+We have used this across some of our properties, and we offer an in-depth review so you can work out if this is something that could improve your home security.

 A Burglar Looks For The Weakest Entry Point

-When a burglar is looking to break into a home, they naturally go for the weakest entry points.
-That is to say, they will look at areas where they can get in with minimum disruption.
+When a burglar is looking to break into a home, they go for the weakest entry points.
+That is to say: they will look at areas they can get in with minimum disruption.

-This tend to be to the rear of the property as this area, in contrast to the front, is usually poorly lit and has fewer observers or people passing by.
+This tends to be to the rear of the property as this area – in contrast to the front – is poorly lit and has fewer observers or people passing by.

-This is why optimising your back door security is paramount to successfully deterring any break-ins.
+This is why optimising your back door security is paramount to deterring any break-ins.

-It has to be said, one of the easiest entry points to break into the rear of the property is through patio or french doors.
-The locking mechanisms for these are barrell or cylinder locks and as the video shows below, it can be easily drilled into or as it is known in the locksmith industry, ‘lock snapping’.
+It has to be said, one of the most effortless entry points to break into the rear of the property is through patio or french doors.
+The locking mechanisms for these are barrel or cylinder locks, and as the video shows, it can be drilled into or, as it is known in the locksmith industry, ‘lock snapping’.

 So what is the conclusion?

 The best answer, in our opinion, is to add a layer of security to the handles and we have a page where we review the best patio handle security bars.
-On this page, we reviewed what we believe is the best of the lot: The Patlock.
+On this page, we reviewed what we believe is the best of the lot.